PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 highest value of the `change_date` field in the "records" table.

-# Handeling DNSSEC signed zones
+# Handling DNSSEC signed zones
 To enable DNSSEC processing, the `backend-dnssec` option must be set to 'yes'.

 ## Rules for filling out DNSSEC fields